Mu2e/TrkAna/tutorial/pages/setup.md

 ## Objectives

-In this exercise, you will learn how to:
+In this exercise, you will:

-* log in to a mu2egpvm machine, and
-* how to set up your environment for this tutorial.
+* set up your environment on a mu2egpvm machine to complete the exercises with either ROOT or python

 ## Contents